Data Preparation for Large Language Model

 I HAD always thought Jack Gisburn rather a cheap g

-Let us see how gpt2 tokenizer converts the texts into token ids using .encode function call.
+Let us see how gpt2 tokenizer converts the texts into token ids using .encode function.

 # encoding creates token ids